 The TributePoint team management page showing a list of team members with their roles and invite buttons

 Roles can be changed at any time, and members can be removed with a single click.
-The dashboard shows which team member created each tribute, so accountability is built in.
+The dashboard also shows which team member created or updated a tribute, which is useful when a family says, “Who changed the venue?” or “Who uploaded the wrong portrait?”
+Accountability here protects the family experience, not just the business.

 Company Branding